 The human body has a great ability to adapt to stress.
 Stress in this context means both physical stress – our habitual ways of sitting, moving, standing, and the exercise that we do (or don’t) do; but also mental and emotional stress.
 Mental and emotional stress has an impact on the physical structure of the body that can exacerbate existing postural difficulties that lead to pain and imbalance.

-Our chiropractic practitioner here in Straight Forward Clinics is fundamentally concerned with helping correct bad posture.
+Our chiropractic practitioner here in Clinic 27 are fundamentally concerned with helping correct bad posture.
 In the event that your youngster or a kid you know suffers from poor posture, don’t hold up.
 The issue will just worsen after some time and be harder to alter.
 Know that we can push our bodies beyond what seems possible, if we commit to doing so.

 Our children end up modeling our posture, so if you want your children to have good posture, you need to fix yours first.
 I hope that by the end of this book, you’ll realise that simply trying to hold your body upright doesn’t work.